thomashoullier/robintrace/README.md

 Please refer to the [Doxygen documentation](https://thomashoullier.github.io/robintrace/index.html) (in progress).

 In addition, the submodule poaky has its own LaTeX documentation.
+It documents mainly the mathematical formulation of the operations and the corresponding rationale.
+The API is documented in the doxygen documentation.
-The report can be compiled from the LaTeX files in `doc`.
+The report can be compiled from the LaTeX files in [latex-poaky](latex-poaky).
 A compiled version is edited at [Poaky documentation PDF](https://thomashoullier.com/writeups/robintrace-poaky/robintrace-poaky.html).

 ## Build